I have been passionate about painting and the beauty of the world around us for decades.

 I am also the president of the NAROMA Art Society attending many solo and group exhibitions both in England and Germany.
 Furthermore I am the co-founder of AERA the Association Embracing Realist Art.

 In 2013 I was presented with the Judges Award at an exhibition in England and in 2015 my name was entered into the German dictionary of artists.
+The Centenary Award for Miniatures followed in 2018 as well as a nomination for the Palm Art Award in 2018 and again in 2019.

 My paintings created in the traditional style can be found in private collections in several countries.
 One of my creations can even be seen as a permanent feature in a museum in Greater London.